 This course will provide the student a comprehensive view of operating systems concepts including theoretical principals and practical implementations.
 Networked file systems, installation and administration of operating systems and networks, as well as backup and system redundancy will be discussed.
 This course has a required laboratory.
 Prerequisites: MIS 210 or MIS 220.
-Spring, alternate years.
+Fall.